 SurfEasy is a VPN tool that protects your online privacy and unblocks the internet.
 This Toronto-based VPN is owned and operated by the security company, Symantec.

 Symantec was established by people with big ambitions but not a lot of cash.
 Throughout the decades that followed, Symantec has grown to become a world-renowned name in cybersecurity, earning over $4 billion per year in recent times.

-They’ve put in 36 years developing their cybersecurity.
+Symantec has put in 36 years developing their cybersecurity products.
 It’s a shame 36 years hasn’t given them the experience to develop the perfect VPN… maybe one day, SurfEasy, one day…

 Jurisdiction: Five Eyes

 Canada is viewed as one of the first individuals inside the “5 Eyes” alliance.
 The agreement stipulates rules for sharing insight and citizen data.

 If your own data is collected by SurfEasy and requested by authorities in any of the included countries, there’s a decent shot it’s going to wind up in the hands of all 5, or more.

 SurfEasy VPN Conclusion: Neat product for filthy casuals

 SurfEasy VPN doesn’t disappoint with their “bank-grade” encryption.
 With OpenVPN Protocol topped with 256-bit encryption, there’s no denying that SurfEasy VPN can run with the big dogs in the market.
 On top of strong security, this service works with Netflix and Torrent as well—a true mark of a good VPN.